- Why does the traffic management on Leith Walk only accommodate one direction of traffic and not two-way traffic during construction?

-Why does the traffic management on Leith Walk only accommodate one direction of traffic and not two-way traffic?
+Why does the traffic management on Leith Walk only accommodate one direction of traffic and not two-way traffic during construction?

 In order to provide the contractor with a site large enough to accommodate the excavation required to construct the tram infrastructure, we are constrained to only providing a single running lane for general traffic and buses.
 Had we provided two-way traffic either side of the construction site, we will require a significantly longer period of time to complete the Leith Walk section of the works.
 The construction methodology of providing the contractor with large worksites is commonly used on major transport projects and allows works to continue in other areas in the event an unexpected occurrence requires construction having to stop in a particular area.
 This is a key lesson learned from the first phase of tram.